+THE MBA

-The MBA International Student Handbook
+International Student Handbook 2022-2023 Edition

-2019-2020 Edition

-Presented by:

-The International Orientation Committee 2019

-Robert H. Smith School of Business

-University of Maryland
+Presented by: The International Orientation Committee 2022 Robert H. Smith School of Business University of Maryland

-Welcome note from the international orientation committee!
+Welcome note from the International Orientation Committee!

-Hello, Class of 2021!
+Hello, Class of 2024!

-Congratulations on getting through the admission hurdle!
-It certainly has been a long journey with GMAT, essays, interviews etc., especially being an international student and deciding to pursue an MBA degree outside of your home country.
+Congratulations on getting through the admissions process!
+It certainly has been a long journey with the GMAT, GRE, essays, interviews, etc., especially being an international student and deciding to pursue an MBA degree outside of your home country.
 Now that you are on the other side, we're sure that your MBA experience will be worth all the effort.
-The Smith Community is very warm and collaborative, and we are so excited to have you here.
+The Smith Community is so excited to have you here!

-We are sure you have many questions and concerns, especially if this is the first time you are coming to the United States.
-The international orientation committee, has prepared this handbook for incoming international students, to help you prepare for the MBA experience and adjust to life in the U.S. This handbook is an effort to impart some of the lessons learned and to help you make the most of your experiences here at the Smith School while you complete the MBA program.
+We are sure you have many questions and concerns, especially as you enter a new country and new educational experience.
+The International Orientation Committee has prepared this handbook for incoming international students, to help you prepare for the MBA experience and adjust to life in the U.S. This handbook is an effort to impart some of the lessons learned and to help you make the most of your time here at the Smith School while you complete the MBA program.
 In essence, this handbook is a collective depiction of the 'international experiences' written by international students (and some domestic students) from various countries.

-As you experience studying at Smith, and living in America, we encourage you not to be limited by the information contained in this document, but rather- explore, experiment, find new procedures and most importantly share any information that might be helpful to your classmates, or to the next incoming international students!
+As you begin your studies at Smith and begin a prosperous life in America, we encourage you not to be limited by the information contained in this document, but rather- to explore, experiment, and find new paths to success.
+Most importantly, share any information that might be helpful to your classmates, or the next incoming international students!
 Your feedback will be valuable to incoming students in the forthcoming years, so we appreciate any suggestions and additions to this handbook.

 Welcome to Smith!
 If you have any issues, questions, or need advice from current students, please feel free to contact us.
-We're here to help!
+We are here to help!

-Sincerely,

-The International Orientation Committee 2019
+Sincerely, The International Orientation Committee 2022

-The International Orientation Committee 2019
+The International Orientation Committee 2022